Policy 7-002: Patents and Inventions

 [Note: Parts IV-VII of this Regulation (and all other University Regulations) are Regulations Resource Information – the contents of which are not approved by the Academic Senate or Board of Trustees, and are to be updated from time to time as determined appropriate by the cognizant Policy Officer and the Institutional Policy Committee, as per Policy 1-001 and Rule 1-001.]

-- In selected instances where commercial marketing of University-owned software programs is envisioned, the responsibility for marketing and licensing is assigned to the Research Foundation and the University Technology Commercialization Office (see Copyright Policy: Ownership, Policy 7-003).
+- In selected instances where commercial marketing of University-owned software programs is envisioned, the responsibility for marketing and licensing is assigned to the Research Foundation and PIVOT Center (see Copyright Policy: Ownership, Policy 7-003).

 - General Policy